Should I use a Grading Form or a Rubric?

 Differences and Considerations

-- Generate a grade according to the selected cells (but this grade can be edited).
+- Generate a grade according to the cells selected by the grader (but this grade can be edited).

 - May take longer to set up than a Grading Form.

 - Very useful for fact-based assessments but can also be used for other types of assessment.

 - Support faster grading, so are particularly useful with large cohorts of students.

 - More suited to grading out of 10 (or less) than out of 100.
 Or use large grading blocks, e.g. A, B, C, fail.
 Very large, very granular rubrics are difficult for both graders and students.

 - Can be shared with students and used with a grade allocated by the grader, rather than automatic scoring.
 Note: this may lower consistency of marks.

 - See Mark an Assignment using a Rubric.